 - A 1 sec delay in page load can cause 7% decline in readership

 The final nail in the coffin came by the confirmation that Google considered Page speed while determining the Search Engine rankings of a page or an article.
 The traffic search engines took a hit and threatened to hit zero.
-It was getting so critical that we were forced to decide in favor of performance over looks.
+It was getting so critical that we were forced to decide in favour of performance over looks.
 Slowly and sometimes painfully, we started doing research and worked on the bottlenecks.

 A few days back, we were overjoyed to see the site loading within a second, something which was a dream one year back.
 The best time which we have noticed so far is 647 ms. About time we showcase our achievement with pride and show you how we did it, with the hope that the information is useful to you.